taosdata/TDengine/docs-en/12-taos-sql/09-limit.md

 - Maximum number of tags is 128.
 There must be at least 1 tag.
 The total length of tag values should not exceed 16K bytes.
 - Maximum length of singe SQL statement is 1048576, i.e. 1 MB bytes.
 It can be configured in the parameter `maxSQLLength` in the client side, the applicable range is [65480, 1048576].
 - At most 4096 columns (or 1024 prior to 2.1.7.0) can be returned by `SELECT`, functions in the query statement may constitute columns.
 Error will be returned if the limit is exceeded.
-- Maximum numbers of databases, stables, tables are only depending on the system resources.
+- Maximum numbers of databases, STables, tables are only depending on the system resources.
 - Maximum of database name is 32 bytes, can't include "." and special characters.
 - Maximum replica number of database is 3
 - Maximum length of user name is 23 bytes